Lethja/Newth/Watcom/README.md

 ### Build for 16-bit (Real Mode)

-Run `wmake -f DOSTH.MAK` to build the project.
+From the `Dos16` directory run `wmake -f th.mak` to build the project.
 A self contained 16-bit EXE binary called `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 3.0+ computer.

 ### Build for 32-bit (DOS4GW)

-Run `wmake -f DOSTH4GW.MAK` to build the project.
+From the `Dos4g` directory run `wmake -f th.mak` to build the project.
-A self contained 32-bit EXE binary called `TH4GW.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0+ computer with a 80386 compatible CPU.
+A 32-bit EXE binary called `TH.EXE` will be made and can be run from any path (including a floppy diskette) on any DOS 4.0+ computer with a 80386 compatible CPU. `DOS4GW.EXE` will need to either exist in a `%PATH%` directory or the same directory as `TH.EXE` for the program to function.

 # After building